 The Network Camera is PoE-compliant, allowing transmission of power and data via a single Ethernet cable.
 Follow the below illustration to connect the Network Camera to a PoE-enabled switch via Ethernet cable.

 When using a non-PoE switch

-If your switch/router does not support PoE, use a PoE power injector (optional) to connect between the Network Camera and a non-PoE switch.
+Use a PoE power injector (optional) to connect between the Network Camera and a non-PoE switch.